 - Physical therapy

 - And others

-Some patients may choose to explore alternative therapies, either in conjunction with their doctor-prescribed conservative treatments or in lieu of them.
-Acupuncture, chiropractics, massage therapy, yoga, and Pilates have benefitted many patients with osteoarthritis, though the efficacy of these treatments remains unproven by scientific investigation.
+Some patients may choose to explore alternative therapies, either in conjunction with their physician-prescribed conservative treatments or in lieu of them.
+Acupuncture, chiropractics, massage therapy, yoga and Pilates have benefited many patients with osteoarthritis, though the efficacy of these treatments remains unproven by scientific investigation.

 If conservative and alternative treatments are ineffective, a physician or back specialist may recommend neck or back surgery.
-Traditionally these surgeries involved significant risks and required a lengthy hospital stay and recovery period.
+Traditionally, these surgeries involved significant risks and required lengthy hospital stays and recovery periods.
 With advances in medical technology, minimally invasive procedures, such as those performed at Laser Spine Institute, have become an attractive alternative to traditional open spine surgery.
-Laser Spine Institute surgeons use state-of-the-art endoscopic technology permitting smaller incisions and less disruption of normal tissue to perform surgeries which were impossible in the past.
-Laser Spine Institute’s minimally invasive surgery is safer and much better tolerated than traditional surgery.
-Therefore it is now performed on an outpatient basis.
-Contact Laser Spine Institute for more information and to schedule a complimentary review of your MRI or CT scan.
+Laser Spine Institute surgeons use state-of-the-art technology to perform their surgeries, which allows for smaller incisions and less disruption of healthy tissue than was possible in the past.
+Laser Spine Institute’s minimally invasive procedures, which are performed on an outpatient basis, are more effective alternatives to traditional open back surgery.
+Contact Laser Spine Institute for more information and for a complimentary review of your MRI or CT scan.